Skip to main content

 Probable Cause

-"The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be searched."
+"The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized."

 Warrants and Probable Cause

-If a judge or magistrate agrees that probable cause exists based on a "totality of the circumstances," they will issue an arrest warrant or search warrant.
-The judge is relying upon the honesty of the police officer in presenting accurate information.
-The accused is not present to rebut the claims.
+If a judge or magistrate agrees that probable cause exists based on the "totality of the circumstances," they will issue an arrest warrant or search warrant.
+The judge relies upon the honesty of the police officer in presenting accurate information.

 Temporary Detention Does Not Require Probable Cause

-Detention can become a formal arrest if the detaining officer develops probable cause to charge crime as a result of the investigation.
+Detention can become a formal arrest if the detaining officer develops probable cause to charge a crime as a result of the investigation.
 For the detainee, the line between detention and arrest is not always clear.

 Probable Cause for Arrest

-Probable Cause to Search Person or Property
+Probable Cause To Search Person or Property

 The police officer can then seek a search warrant from a judge or magistrate.
 A search warrant gives the officer permission to conduct a limited search.
-Search warrants specify the place to be searched, as well as items to be seized.
+Search warrants specify where law enforcement can search and items they can seize.

 When a Search Warrant Is Not Needed